 Panelists: Tiokasin Ghosthorse (Cheyenne River Lakota Nation), First Voices Radio

-Dioganhdih (Akwesasne Mohawk Nation), Musician and co-founder of Iron Path Farms
+Dioganhdih (Mohawk of Akwesasne), Musician and co-founder of Iron Path Farms

-The final dialogue in the series, “Organizing as Anti-Colonialism,” will be solutions-oriented and offer an opportunity for organizers to find commonalities in their tactics that may benefit their activist work, whether they live locally or across Turtle Island.
+The final dialogue in Forge Project's Gentrification is Colonialism series, “Organizing as Anti-Colonialism,” was opportunity for organizers to find commonalities in their tactics that may benefit their activist work, whether they live locally or across Turtle Island.
 While anti-gentrification and anti-colonial organizing must address policies and practices particular to its immediate community, this dialogue and following conversation hopes to find actionable insights that can be translated across regions.

 El último diálogo de la serie, " Organizando como Anticolonialismo", estará orientado a las soluciones y ofrecerá una oportunidad para que los organizadores encuentren puntos en común en sus tácticas que puedan beneficiar su trabajo activista, tanto si viven localmente como en toda la Isla de la Tortuga.
 Mientras que la organización anti-gentrificación y anti-colonial debe abordar las políticas y las prácticas particulares de su comunidad inmediata, este diálogo y la siguiente conversación esperan encontrar ideas prácticas que puedan traducirse en todas las regiones.